-- 1. Eligible Entities must conduct community and stakeholder outreach as part of the development of their application for funds. - 2.
-Eligible Entities should use outreach to develop priorities, Proposed Uses, funding amounts, the appropriate blend of planning and implementation, the amount retained by the Eligible Entity versus suballocations, and various other program components. - 3.
+- 1. Eligible Entities must conduct outreach as part of the development of their application for funds and implementation of proposed uses. - 2.
+Eligible Entities should use outreach to develop priorities, proposed uses and amounts, the blend of planning and implementation uses, the amount retained by the Eligible Entity versus suballocations, and various other program components. - 3.
 Outreach should proactively employ a variety of methods.
-Eligible Entities must conduct, and must document, targeted outreach to disadvantaged and

-- historically underserved communities, including Tribal Entities, particularly "Impacted Households" and "Disproportionately Impacted Households," as applicable by the SLFRF Final Rule. - 4.
-Eligible Entities shall explain how outreach was incorporated into the application and explain how the Proposed Uses reflect the input received.
+Eligible Entities must conduct and must document targeted outreach to disadvantaged and historically underserved communities, including Tribal Entities. - 4.
+Eligible Entities shall explain how outreach was incorporated into the application and explain how the proposed uses reflect the input received.
 Eligible Entities are encouraged to provide responses to stakeholder and public input to provide for transparency and demonstrate how input was incorporated into planning and implementation activities. - 5.
 Eligible Entities should use a variety of methods to reach individuals and organizations representing pertinent interests such as housing, transportation, infrastructure, climate change, infill development and equity.
 Methods may consider community-based surveys and participatory research, advisory or shared decision-making bodies, interviews, focus groups, community and stakeholder meetings, public and quasi-public meetings, community benefit agreements, and committees with representatives of pertinent special interests and neighborhoods. - 6.
-Eligible Entities should make drafts of proposed approaches available to the public with sufficient time to comment. - 7.
+Eligible Entities should make draft approaches available to the public with sufficient time to comment. - 7.
 Eligible Entities should conduct outreach throughout the program development and implementation process.
-This includes outreach well in advance of developing Proposed Uses and approaches, in the early stages of program development, throughout program development, and during program implementation. - 8.
+This includes outreach well in

+- advance of developing proposed uses and approaches, in the early stages of program development, throughout program development, and through implementation. - 8.
 Eligible Entities must employ outreach that is unique to the REAP 2.0 program.
 Eligible Entities may utilize closely related outreach efforts but should not solely rely on those efforts. - 9.
 Outreach methods should consider language access and other potential barriers to providing input. - 10.
-Outreach may include coordination with Eligible Entities (including Tribal Entities) within the same region or other regions.
+Outreach may include coordination with other Eligible Entities (including Tribal Entities) within the same region or other regions.
 Eligible Entities may wish to consider the potential for joint activities and the coordination of housing and transportation planning across regions. - 11.
 Outreach must include effective and meaningful methods to gather and consider input and partnership with Tribal Entities.
 Methods must demonstrate a diligent effort to consult with Tribal Entities.
-Examples include acknowledgement of outreach, demonstration of consultation and incorporation of Tribal interest in priority setting and Proposed Uses.
+Examples include acknowledgement of outreach, demonstration of consultation and incorporation of Tribal interest in priority setting and proposed uses.